sbhbenjamin/tp/docs/UserGuide.md

 [JSON (JavaScript Object Notation](https://www.json.org/json-en.html), is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays (or other serializable values). [(Source: Wikipedia)](https://en.wikipedia.org/wiki/JSON)

 In Harmonia, a JSON file is used to store the list of tasks.
-For each task, the JSON file stores the mapping between attributes (e.g. task name, description, etc.) and their values.
+For each task, the JSON file stores the mapping between attributes (examples: task name, description, etc.) and their values.
 If you are an advanced user, you may choose to update the data by editing the JSON file.

 [Return to Top](#table-of-contents-toc)